bmeertz/Dp_test/README.md

         {
             "Function": "YOUR FUNCTION/METHOD NAME",
             "Description": "YOUR FUNCTION/METHOD DESCRIPTION",
-            "Execetion_Time": "YOUR EXEC.TIME"
+            "Execetion_Time": "YOUR EXEC.TIME",
+            "Result": "YOUR FUNCTION RESULT"
         },
         {
             "Function": "YOUR FUNCTION/METHOD NAME",
             "Description": "YOUR FUNCTION/METHOD DESCRIPTION",
-            "Execetion_Time": "YOUR EXEC.TIME"
+            "Execetion_Time": "YOUR EXEC.TIME",
+            "Result": "YOUR FUNCTION RESULT"
         },
         {
             "Function": "YOUR FUNCTION/METHOD NAME",
             "Description": "YOUR FUNCTION/METHOD DESCRIPTION",
-            "Execetion_Time": "YOUR EXEC.TIME"
+            "Execetion_Time": "YOUR EXEC.TIME",
+            "Result": "YOUR FUNCTION RESULT"
         },
         ...
     ],